Four Megatrends Impacting Aviation

 Digitalization permeates every link in the air transport value chain.
 From design of new aircraft via airspace control to passenger services.
 The strong growth of e-commerce leads to a large increase in transportation of goods across the globe, and on the operational side new digital innovations offer solutions for increased efficiency at the airports.

-Between 2009 and 2019 air travel increased by 83 percent to some 4.5 billion passengers boarded.
+Between 2009 – 2019 air travel increased by 83 percent to some 4.5 billion passengers boarded.
 In 2020 this number dropped to 1.8 billion in the wake of the covid-19 pandemic.
-Business travel, that showed signs of decline before the pandemic, came to a virtual stand-still.
-A quick return to pre pandemic levels is unlikely.
+Today we see a strong recovery in number of passengers globally and the estimation is that the global travelling soon is back to 2019 figures and that we in a longer perspective will have a continuous growth that will more than double the global travelling until 2040.

 Alternative power sources and new techniques in flying